cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 4.4.
 Installation under multi-user operating systems
      -----------------------------------------------
-In multi-user systems like Windows 7 the administrator has full access to the whole file system; the other users are normally restricted.
+In multi-user systems the administrator has full access to the whole file system; the other users are normally restricted.

 If a normal user installs CrypTool he needs write access for the directory in which CrypTool should be installed: